 For information on licenses for fishing, hunting and trapping, contact the Outreach, Licensing & Grants Management Section: 302.739.9918

-For information about boat registration, boat ramp certificates and commercial fisheries, contact the Enforcement Section: 302.739.9916
+For information about boat registration, boat ramp certificates and commercial fisheries, contact the Boating Registration office: 302.739.9916

 For information about Delaware’s estuaries, contact the Delaware National Estuarine Research Reserve: 302.739.6377